firewaran/deeptown_adb_interface/README.md

 When you done that just drag your file over the arrange_mines.cmd to execute it with that setting.

+### create_script.cmd

+Interactive script to create user specific command flies.

 ### other files
 File | Description
 ---- | ----
 detect_devices.cmd | handles connected devices.
-testing.cmd | used for internal testing of the different *.cmd-files update_env.cmd | internally used to update the load_env.cmd
+testing.cmd | used for internal testing of the different *.cmd-files update_env.cmd | internally used to update the load_env.cmd get_input_ress.cmd | get input from user for ressource and validate it.